hostas/EDA-and-ML-Perovskites/02-Feature-engineering/README.md

 # Feature engineering

-It is important to check how well our features are correlated:
+It is important to check how are our features correlated.
+This information can help in feature engineering and reduction.
+Having features which are lineary dependent on each other probably won't improve our model.
+We should strive to provide nonlinear features which bring new information about our data.

 ![Abstract](https://github.com/hostas/EDA-and-ML-for-Perovskites/blob/master/Graphics/Correlation-of-descriptors.png)